 - 2 heaping cups baby spinach

-- Finish assembling: Remove the dish from the oven and very carefully remove the foil.
-Stir in both cheeses and the spinach.
+Finish assembling: Remove the dish from the oven and very carefully remove the foil.
+Stir in the sun dried tomatoes, both cheeses and the spinach.
 Bake for 10-15 minutes, uncovered, until bubbly.
 Serve immediately.